jsanderson104/kubernetes/README.md

 1. Each VM is in the hosts file in this role via a template file
 2. Each VM has a user with full sudo privileges.
 In my case the user is called "automation"
 3. The "automation" user should be able to password-less ssh to all nodes listed above.
-4. The role provides a hosts file template amongst other templates.
-Modify that accordingly, best-case the entries in hosts file should match the ansible_host variable in your inventory file.
+4. The role provides a hosts file template.
+Modify that accordingly.
+The entries in hosts file should match the ansible_host variable in your inventory file.
 ---